 So, what kind of candidate would be appropriate for this role that would not only recover the dues unpaid but will also maintain a good rapport with the customer hence retaining them from diversifying to your competitors.
 Nor aggressive nor passive – the best fit for the role of debt collection is a person who ascertains what they want and states the same in an assertive manner.

 An ‘Assertive’ person is one who communicates her/his expectations in hand to others in a non-aggressive way.
-An assertive debt collector can speak up and raise voice in demanding situations such as defaulting customer, delayed payments, or aggressive customers, without hesitation or their reluctance.
+An assertive debt collector can speak up and raise voice in demanding situations such as defaulting customers, delayed payments, or aggressive customers, without hesitation or their reluctance.
 Let’s understand this through an example.
 Say we have two people who opted for a loan from an NBFC firm.
-As per records, both fall in defaulters and has been assigned to a debt collector.
+As per records, both fall in defaulters and have been assigned to a debt collector.
 After studying the case, s/he realizes that one person purposely defaulted whereas others were unable to make timely payments due to some medical emergency in her/his family.
 In such a situation, an aggressive person would opt for a common forceful approach for both the individuals.
 But an assertive person shall take the circumstances into consideration and modulate tone to convey the required message.
 S/He may also showcase required consideration to people who genuinely could not pay and may help in the process, creating a good rapport with the customer.

 Now, the last question that must be popping up in your head could be – How can one identify whether the candidate that walks in for job opportunity is ‘Assertive’ enough to meet the company’s goals?